natasjaVgestel/natasjaVgestel.github.io/_posts/2019-01-13-day-fortyone.markdown

 ![Amsler Island in December](/assets/blog_photos/190113/p1060444.jpg)

 It really is fun to have a small group of people that enjoy these kinds of trips as much as I do!
 To be surrounded by spectacular nature - I simply cannot express the feeling.
+Thanks, Keri, for taking the photo of Kelly and I!

 ![Rec boating](/assets/blog_photos/190113/Rec-boating.jpg)